openlinguify/linguify/docs/backend/features/notification_testing.md

 # Notification System Testing Guide

-This document provides guidance on how to test and debug the Linguify notification system, including both WebSocket real-time notifications and browser notifications.
+This document provides guidance on how to test and debug the Linguify notification system, including WebSocket real-time notifications, browser notifications, and our enhanced frontend notification testing utilities.

 ## Setup Requirements